-As a composer, Arun has created new works for his Trio, scores for theatrical productions, composition for Indian classical dance, and for the pioneering musician's collective Brooklyn Raga Massive.
-Recently, Arun was commissioned through New Music USA to compose original music for Malini Srinivasan's 'Appeasing Radhika', an ambitious project investigating Devadasi lives in Indian Classical performing arts.
-Arun also created the score for Tom Stoppard's 'Indian Ink', a theatrical production at the Roundabout Theater.
+As a composer, Arun has created new works for his Trio (ART), scores for theatrical productions such as Tom Stoppard’s Indian Ink, composition for Indian classical dance, and for the pioneering musician's collective Brooklyn Raga Massive.
+Arun was recently commissioned by Chamber Music America’s New Jazz Works grant to create music for his ensemble, Arun Ramamurthy Trio.
+Arun was also commissioned through New Music USA to compose original work for Malini Srinivasan's 'Appeasing Radhika', an ambitious project investigating Devadasi lives in Indian Classical performing arts.

 Arun is a co-founder and co-Artistic Director of Brooklyn Raga Massive, a progressive genre-bending collective of musicians rooted-in and inspired-by the classical music of India.
 He created and produced the innovative series Carnatic Sundays at the iconic West Village haunt, Cornelia Street Cafe.
 Throughout his career, Arun has curated and performed in hundreds of concerts bringing together music from all over the world.